Cranberry Maple Oatmeal Scones

 - 1/4 cup dried cranberries

-- 1 tablespoon raw sugar, (optional for sprinkling)ย
+- 1 tablespoon raw sugar, (optional, for sprinkling)

 Instructions